-Dr. Condoleezza Rice joined the staff of Stanford University, where she became a popular lecturer on civil-military relations, Soviet Policy in the Third World, and Elite Politics.
-A few years later, she won the Walter J. Gores Award for Excellence in Teaching, became a fellow at the Hoover Institution, and wrote many articles and two books on Soviet and East European foreign and defense policy.
-Dr. Rice credits much of her early success in getting to know key leaders at Stanford who served as mentors.
+Dr. Condoleezza Rice joined the staff of Stanford University, where she became a popular lecturer on civil-military relations, Soviet policy in the third world, and elite politics.
+A few years later, she won the Walter J. Gores Award for Excellence in Teaching, became a fellow at the Hoover Institution, and wrote many articles and two books on Soviet and Eastern European foreign and defense policy.
+Dr. Rice credits much of her early success to getting to know key leaders at Stanford who served as mentors.

 In 1985, she was awarded a fellowship at the prestigious Council on Foreign Relations and offered a yearlong position with the Joint Chiefs of Staff.
 She worked for the Nuclear and Chemical Division, analyzing situations in which the United States might use its nuclear forces.
-One of her highlights was the doing a presentation in "the Tank,"

-the place where all-important military decisions are made.
+One of her highlights was doing a presentation in "the Tank," the place where all-important military decisions are made.